 Step 5: Participate.
 Review and respond to authentication requests from CBP requesting information on whether the goods detained are counterfeit.
 There may be indications that can be ascertained from photographs or examining the goods in a laboratory, looking at markings or parts numbers, or reviewing the MSRP for the parts at issue.
 All of this information can help move a shipment from detained to seized.
-It is also advisable to communicate periodically with the attorney at CBP who oversees CBP's automotive Center of Excellence & Damp; Expertise to have an ongoing dialogue on enforcement measures and to keep current on the latest educational opportunities for assisting CBP in seizing counterfeit auto parts.
+It is also advisable to communicate periodically with the attorney at CBP who oversees CBP's automotive Center of Excellence & Damping congoing dialogue on enforcement measures and to keep current on the latest educational opportunities for assisting CBP in seizing counterfeit auto parts.